hzlbbs/cheat/PUBG/README.md

-PUBG : 18.2.9.3
+PUBG : 19.1.5.1

-aimbot suspended (cause:ban risk)

-update 19.1

-add item esp

-add airdrop esp

-add through the wall
+download from discord group